davedoesdemos/DataLakeInADay/ProctorNotes/ProctorNotes.md

 These notes are aimed at people running the workshop for a day.
 They should help you to guide the day to meet expectations and cover the right products, as well as keep the day moving and plan for timing and breaks.

-## Booking
+## Booking the MTC

-To book this in the MTC (MS Staff only) please follow the instructions in [DataLakeInADayBookingInstructions.pdf](DataLakeInADayBookingInstructions.pdf)
+The UK MTC can run these workshops.
+These will generally be held in the training room where there is space for 20 delegates and computers are provided so they won't need their own laptops.
+To book this in the MTC (MS Staff/partners only) please follow the instructions in [DataLakeInADayBookingInstructions.pdf](DataLakeInADayBookingInstructions.pdf)

 **Location:** The lab will take place at the UK MTC (Reading or London) **How to book:**